 - Since the unit is hardwired, it should have had a dedicated off switch or a similar setting

-- The thermostat is controlled through a dial, which makes it difficult to control and maintain temperature
+- The thermostat is controlled through a dial, which makes it difficult to control and maintain the temperature

 - Some models have assembly issues